 Harrisburg is a tiny town located in the state of Nebraska.
 With a population of 99 people and just one neighborhood, Harrisburg is the 210th largest community in Nebraska.

-Harrisburg is a blue-collar town, with 36.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Harrisburg is a town of professionals, farmers, fishers, or foresters, and sales and office workers.
-There are especially a lot of people living in Harrisburg who work in farm management occupations (16.67%), office and administrative support (13.33%), and maintenance occupations (10.00%).
+Harrisburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Harrisburg is a town of professionals, farmers, fishers, or foresters, and managers.
+There are especially a lot of people living in Harrisburg who work in healthcare (18.18%), teaching (15.15%), and farm management occupations (15.15%).

 Another important characteristic of Harrisburg is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.